minhhieple97/video-sharing-client/README.md

 This is the frontend service for the Video Sharing App, allowing users to interact with the backend service for sharing YouTube videos.

+## Backend Repository

+The backend repository can be found at [https://github.com/minhhieple97/video-sharing-server](https://github.com/minhhieple97/video-sharing-server).

 ## Prerequisites

 - Docker